 Note: There are seasons when ticks and fleas tend to be more prevalent and active.
 In many areas flea-and-tick season encompasses summer and fall.

 What to Do About Fleas & Ticks

-Fleas and ticks can lurk in many places but the good news is that these parasites can be kept at bay with an effective flea-and-tick prevention strategy.
-Reach out to us to learn more about hassle-free options for preventing fleas and ticks — medication can be administered topically or orally.
+Fleas and ticks can be kept at bay with an effective flea-and-tick prevention strategy which can involve oral medication, topical products, and certain hygiene practices.
+Reach out to us to learn more about how to treat or prevent fleas and ticks.

 2. Mites (Mange)